harmannb/JS/Intrdouction.md

 	* Bracket vs Dot Notation
 		* Use the bracket notation when you need to evaluate some expression or pass in a variable to get the name of the key and it is not a variable or expression, always use the dot notation.
 		* Every key in a JavaScript object is a string.
+* Function
+	* Function Scope - The context in which values and expressions are 'visible' or can be referenced.
+There are only 2 kinds of scope: *global scope* and *function scope*.
+		* All variables that are defined outside of functions (and inside of functions without the var keyword) are declared in the global scope.
+		* All variables defined inside of functions can only be  accessed by those functions (and any inner functions)